atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 of intelligent distribution and governance.

 > [!NOTE]
-> This proposal is intended solely to assess the opinions and feelings of the
+> This "*Sentiment Proposal*" is intended solely to assess the opinions and
-> GovGen community regarding the future of the proposed AtomOne (this
+> ideas of the GovGen community regarding the future of AtomOne.
-> "*Sentiment Proposal*").
-As such, the results of the vote on this Sentiment
+> As such, the results of the vote on this Sentiment Proposal are not intended
-> Proposal are not intended to be, and will not be, binding or determinative in
+> to be, and will not be, binding or determinative in any way.
-> any way.
 >
 > It is the proposal submitter's understanding and hope that the GovGen
 > community will be able to use the results of this and other Sentiment